prisma-labs/graphql-framework-experiment/README.md

 Pumpkins brings Nexus, Prisma, Apollo Server and more together into a pluggable system (in fact Prisma features are implemented as a plugin).

-### Getting Started
+### Get started

 1. For this tutorial we will use postgres.
 Install it if needed and then get its connection URL.
-If in doubt check out [our db setup guide](#setup-a-local-postgresql).
+Check out [our db setup guide](#setup-a-local-postgresql) if unsure.

 2. Kick off a new project.
 Say yes (`y`) to the prisma option.
 Choose `PostgreSQL` for the db option.
+Take a few moments to look around, poke things.
+But don't feel pressure to understand everything right away : )

    ```
    npx pumpkins@master
    ```

-   Some highlights of what you'll see:

-   - The `resolve` func of `users` field is strongly typed and guarantees that the shape of data returned conforms to the schema definition of `User`.
-There is literally zero effort for you to get this working.
-Just enter dev mode and start working on your app.

-   - Conventions save you from configuring `pumpkins` to find your schema module.

-   - You don't need a main entrypoint module.
-Grow into that (see later sections) as you wish.

-   - Prisma integration is seamless, yet optional

-### Next Step, Getting a Sense for End to End Type Safety
+### Get a sense for db-to-api workflow

-The following will give you a sense for the powerful mechanics going on under the hood.

 Our Hello World schema doesn't account for information about moons, lets change that.